learntheropes/btcpay-booking/content/en/profile.md

 # Description that with be set as html head tag.
 # Useful for search engines.
 description: My consultancies booking website powered by Btcpay and Nuxt
+# To populate the card when shared on social network
+head:
+  meta:
+    - name: og:title
+      content: Giovanni Learntheropes
+    - name: og:description
+      content: My consultancies booking website powered by Btcpay and Nuxt
 # Your profile picture name that you need to put in the public folder.
 image: me.jpg
 # List of images to show on the page